 Our History

-The Authority was created in 1971 and consists of eight members appointed by the Governor with the advice and consent of the Senate.
+The Authority was created in 1971 and consisted of eight members appointed by the Governor with the advice and consent of the Senate.
 A representative of the Minnesota Office of Higher Education and the President of the Minnesota Private College Council, who is a non-voting member, are also members of the Authority.

 The Authority has never received state appropriations or tax revenue for its operations.
 It has no taxing power.
 Its operating expenses are funded by annual fees paid by each borrower.
 The fee charged to each borrower is based upon the borrower’s outstanding Authority-issued debt.
 It does not make grants and will not provide a guaranty, reserve or other security for its bonds.